 Dual Diagnosis: Treatment & Recovery

-Recovering from dual diagnosis, where a severe illness such as PTSD is the mental health disorder, is a complex and simultaneous professional treatment.
+Recovering from dual diagnosis involves a complex and simultaneous professional treatment.
 An integrated dual diagnosis rehab program should incorporate:

 - Expert professional counseling

 - Peer support

 - Relapse prevention strategies for both PTSD and substance abuse

 Clinical therapies for the successful treatment of dual diagnosis include:

 - Family Therapy

 Ashwood Recovery, one of our family of addiction treatment centers and also located in Boise, ID, offers a professional adult mental health treatment program called “Promise.”
 Having an integrated care approach to substance use disorders, by tackling addiction from the core, ie. trauma, co-occurring disorders, etc., has led Ashwood Recovery to develop its own mental health program.A Partial-Hospitalization Program (PHP), the Promise program, which incorporates all of the essential program elements and therapies listed above and more, is designed to treat the following mental health disorders: